celo-org/governance/CGPs/cgp-template.md

 ## Overview *(please provide an overview of your proposal)*

-- CGP - Celo Governance Proposal
- Pick a four digit number subsequent to the latest PR raised and name your file.
+- CGP - Celo Governance Proposal *(Pick a four digit number subsequent to the latest PR raised and name your file)*

 ### Status *(Please pick the status of your proposal, first status is always DRAFT)*